LuigiBrosNin/UNI/Master first year/Computer graphics/Computer graphics.md

 5. The curve is **smooth** with smooth derivatives.
 6. The curve is **tangent at the first and last control points**, to the first and last line segments of the control polygon.
 7. The curve is contained into the **convex hull** of the control points, that is inside the smallest polygon formed by its control points.
-8. Linear Precision: when all the control points lie on a line, then the Bézier curve is the segment line interpolating the points. (from convex hull property)
+8. **Linear Precision** -> when all the control points lie on a line, then the Bézier curve is the segment line interpolating the points. (from convex hull property)

-9.
+==De Casteljau’s Algorithm==
+- Given a parameter value $t$, evaluate the poly value $f(t)$ by geometric construction
+- Apply the algorithm to each curve component
+- Plot the curve by means of a sequence of recursive linear interpolations

+==Linear Interpolation (Lerp)== -> compute a value inbetween two values We *Lerp* repeatetly and a Bézier Curve will form

 ## 3 - Rendering

 ### Rendering Pipeline